 Why does all this Matter?

 The marketing strategy you undertake is affected dramatically by the business model you apply in your business.
-Hence, knowing and differentiating the different labels helps your business grow immensely.
+Hence, knowing and differentiating the different labels helps you improve your business’s conversion rate.
 If your company uses a B2B business model, you focus your marketing on retailers and other companies.
 Moreover, if you use a B2C model, then your marketing strategies should focus more on the consumer.

 Primary B2C and B2B attributes